Submission Guidelines

 Publication and Payment

 A new story with accompanying artwork is posted every Saturday.
 There will be four or five posts each month depending on the number of Saturdays.
-Stories will generally be behind a paywall (except for a few teaser paragraphs); artworks will be publicly visible.
+Most stories will be behind a paywall (except for a few teaser paragraphs); artworks will be publicly visible.

 Published stories remain available in the archive indefinitely.
 Reasonable requests for removal will be honored.

-Payment will be sent the month after your work appears, and will be via PayPal only.
+Payment will be sent the month after your work appears, and will be via PayPal unless the author requests another method.

 1